JamesMossman/Cloud-Security-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- This is done so that you don't have to indvidually update every server.
+- You don't have to indvidually update every server.
+- This saves time and resources

 The playbook implements the following tasks:
 - Install Docker
 - Install Pip3
 - Install Docker python module
 - Enable Docker when machine starts
--

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.